 Just like you get your car serviced, it’s important to service your body.
 Let’s face it, we’re not ‘every-ready’ batteries.
 Massage therapy helps us recharge.
 It literally lessens the load on our bodies that we carry about on a day to day basis.

 The kneading the muscle tissue in remedial massage therapy creates better balance in the body.
 Manually smoothing out all the tight knotty, lumpy bits allows fresh blood into the area, and helps to warm the muscle tissue while calming and centering the nervous system.

 Massage therapy makes you feel better on a day to day basis, helps to prevent physical injury and lower chronic stress.

 Simply put, it helps you to feel relaxed, calm and pure ‘ZEN’!
-As good as a mini holiday
+Massage can be as good as a mini holiday.

 What to expect from a massage?

 The word massage means “friction of kneading” in French, “to touch, feel or handle” in Arabic, and in Greek it means “to handle, touch, to work with the hands, to knead dough”.